 - Low battery voltage – Cruise control may be disabled if the voltage is too low.
-The battery may be too old, not holding a charge, and may need to be replaced.
-A dead battery can cause the cruise control to inoperative warning as well.
+The battery may be too old, not charged, and needs replacing.
+A dead battery can also cause the cruise control to have an inoperative warning.

 - Faulty Sensors – Radar sensors behind the front bumper can get damaged or go bad on models with Distronic.

 - Defective brake light switch – A bad brake light switch can cause the cruise control to be inoperative.
 You need to read the codes with a scanner as it is impossible to determine if the brake light switch is bad simply by looking at the brake lights.

 - Engine misfire – If the check engine light is on, the vehicle may go into limp mode for several reasons, including cylinder misfire.
 The engine control unit (ECU) will turn off or prevent you from using cruise control to prevent further damage to the vehicle.